Wooly Betony Stachys byzantina

 -

 Lamb's ear grows well in average, dry to medium, very well-drained soils in full sun to partial shade.
-Avoid overwatering as wet leaves invite disease, as does high humidity summers.
+Avoid overwatering as wet leaves invite disease, as do high humidity summers.
+The plant likes some afternoon shade, particularly in the hot summer.
 It spreads by stems rooting at the nodes and can be aggressive in good conditions.
+Division of the plant may be required about every 2 to 4 years.
+The plant is deer resistant and moderately drought tolerant once established.

 The soft, fuzzy leaves make an excellent addition to a children's or sensory garden.
-Plant it along a border front or walkway or it can also be grown in containers.
+Plant it along a border front or walkway, or it may also be grown in containers.
+Consider planting Lamb's ear on a hill or slope in hot humid areas to prevent root rot.

 Insects, Disease, and Other Plant Problems: Susceptible to leaf rot with high humidity or excessive rain.